-Promotes the indigenization of the Open Learning curriculum by developing an open textbook on Indigenous histories.
-The online and distance division of TRU is also working to identify technology-enhanced teaching and learning practices that support and promote Indigenous teaching and learning.
+The online and distance division of TRU is working to identify technology-enhanced teaching and learning practices that support and promote Indigenous teaching and learning.
+Open Learning promotes the indigenization of their curriculum by developing an open textbook on Indigenous histories.